 I was impressed with this church not only because it’s one of the most beautiful Baroque buildings I have ever seen but because I was lucky to meet the two men who handled the restoration process in 2006 by raising funds and hiring a team of experts.

 Quinta dos Cónegos

-The lush house has been linked to the higher classes of Maia for centuries as their weekend and summer vacation home of choice.
+The lush house has been linked to Maia’s higher classes for centuries as their weekend and summer vacation home of choice.
 And there is plenty of stories (and gossip) of what went on behind closed doors.

-The house was recently bought by the City Council as a way to allow the local community to take advantage of a part of its heritage and legacy.
-Keep an eye on updates regarding this space and what will be its main function.
+The house was recently bought by the City Council to allow the local community to take advantage of a part of its heritage and legacy.
+Keep an eye on updates regarding this space and what will be its primary function.

 Address: Rua do Souto 363 – 4470-215 Maia

 I love a detour.
 I love it even more, when that detour takes me to a place of cultural interest (past, present, or future).

 The property belongs to a family historically linked to Maia for over three centuries, the Gramaxos, who decided to start a foundation in 2013 focusing on leisure, art, and local culture.
 Only the gardens are open to the public every day, but the foundation has plans to extend that access to more farm areas.

 Renowned architect Siza Vieira is designing the future headquarters house, which should be ready by 2019.
 A foundation dedicated to local culture and a house designed by a favorite architect of mine?
 I can’t think of a better win-win situation and an excuse to return to Maia.

 Address: Rua Nossa Senhora do Bom Despacho – 4470-152